-The diagnosis of unexplained fertility is extremely frustrating, and it is quite common.
-Around one in five infertile couples are told that the doctors are unable to identify any specific reason for their conception problems.
+The diagnosis of unexplained infertility is rather frustrating and unfortunately, it is quite common.
+Around 20 percent of infertile couples are told that there is no specific reason for their conception problems.

-So, when you don’t know what’s wrong, how can you find a solution to it?
+So when you don’t know what’s wrong, how do you fix it?
 Not all hope is lost because even if your infertility cannot be explained, it can be treated.

 Is your infertility really unexplained?